dku-plant-futures/dku-plant-futures.github.io/content/about/index.md

 she is interested in using data analysis technologies to visualise the benefits of a vegetarian lifestyle and engaging in activities to promote a greener life.

+### Chen Xu

+Chen Xu is a second-year student.
+Her intended major is environmental science, specialising in public policy.
+She is interested in China's policy on carbon dioxide emissions and carbon neutrality.

 ### Xing Shi Cai (Advisor)

 {{<